Sailing School Questions

 All vessels are equipped with a marine toilet.
 Full instructions on its use will be given during your briefing and are also posted on the toilet.
 There is also hot and cold water from the taps in the kitchen and bathroom.

 Towels, sheets, blankets and pillows can be hired from us for the duration of your charter.
-This needs to be ordered in advance.
+These need to be ordered in advance.
 (Please note that linen is included on our overnight indulgence and opulence packages.)

 We have a limited supply of dinghies and oars available.
 These needs to be ordered in advance and there is no cost, except over the Christmas and New Year period.

 We have a limited supply of awnings available.
-These needs to be ordered in advance and there is no cost, except over the Christmas and New Year period.
+These need to be ordered in advance and there is no cost, except over the Christmas and New Year period.

 We strongly recommend that you wear comfortable, casual clothing and soft soled, non marking shoes.
 A hat, sunglasses with a strap and sunscreen are strongly recommended.
 Even in the summer months we suggest that you bring a jumper as it can be cooler on the water.
 We can supply spray jackets in the case of inclement weather.

 We do not allow rigid eskies on board as they can damage the varnish work and yacht interiors (“Soft” or polystyrene eskies are fine).
 There is an ice box on board that you can stow your cold items in.

 Yes, EastSail can supply spray jackets if required.
 Please request these at reception on arrival.
 In the case of thunderstorms we may delay departure until they have passed over.

 We have one Beneteau First 40 in survey for offshore bareboat charter to experienced skippers.
 No other bareboat charters are allowed offshore under any circumstances.
 Some vessels can go offshore with an EastSail skipper aboard if pre-arranged (please note than the number of guests allowed on board is reduced in this instance).
 Extended sailing school courses regularly sail offshore.